matryer/silk/README.md

 #### Regex

-Values may be regex, if they being and end with a forward slash: `/`.
+Values may be regex, if they begin and end with a forward slash: `/`.
 The assertion will pass if the value (after being turned into a string) matches the regex.

 ```
   * Status: /^2.{2}$/